 Sepsis is a life-threatening illness caused when the body is overcome by infection.
-It is often called septicaemia or blood poisoning when the body is fighting a severe infection that has spread via the bloodstream.

-This condition can develop either as a result of the body's own defence system or from toxic substances made by the infecting agent (such as a bacteria, virus or fungus).
+This condition can develop either as a result of the body's own defence system, or from toxic substances made by the infecting agent (such as a bacteria, virus or fungus).

 There are three stages of sepsis:

 - Sepsis - infection is present, or probably present, and there are symptoms including high or low temperature, fast heart rate, fast breathing rate.